-We are all different as human beings, and guessing about people personalities is always a mystery.
+We are all different as human beings, and guessing about people’s personality types is always a mystery.
 I will share today my experience doing a test that I did several years ago, and that helped me in that way.

 But how could a simple color help us to know better the people around us?

-Our training was focused on “customer experience”, not only thinking on final customers, but also internal ones.
+Our training was focused on “customer experience”, not only thinking about final customers but also internal ones.
 And this kind of personality classification had to allow us to identify them, to know how to manage them.
 Once you identify the personality of the person you have in front, you know how to treat it properly.

 Treat others as you would like to be treated.

 It may sound like a silly game to play, but I think it worked.
-And regarding its “game” part, it was the most entertaining, and remembered part of the training.
+And regarding its “game” part, it was the most entertaining and remembered part of the training.
 Everybody wanted to do the test to know its color, try to guess others, in general, wanted to know others.
-It was like a game, but in the end, we were knowing better people personalities.
+It was like a game, but in the end, we were knowing better people’s personalities.

 Let’s do a little research about the different color – personality tests available.
 I will include some of them, with very little explanation, I don’t want to bore you.
 In case you’re interested, there will be links to tests and explanations.